Test Day Checklist

 If you decide to take fewer tests than you signed up for, just turn in your answer sheet before the next test begins.
 Remember, though, that once you start answering a test, you can't decide not to take it — you’ll have to cancel all tests taken that day to avoid having it scored.

-You can also add a test on test day, if it’s being given on that day — but you can’t add a Language with Listening Test.
+You can also add a test on test day, if it’s being given on that day.
+Just remember that the exceptions listed above will apply.
 You’ll be billed for the tests you add.

 Test Day Mishaps